Sock Marks: Why They Happen & What to Do About Them

 Sock marks likely aren't hurting you... but if they bother you, here's how you can reduce swelling and thus reduce the marks.

 One way to help reduce swelling in your feet and legs is to focus on proper hydration.
-Dehydration can cause your body to retain fluid, which leads to swelling.
+Dehydration can cause your body to retain excess fluid, which leads to swelling.
 Being properly hydrated can help prevent unwanted swelling and reduce the appearance of socks marks on your legs.

 Of course, tending to your hydration isn’t always as simple as just drinking 64oz of water daily, but it’s a good place to start.
 So go fill up your water bottle.
 We’ll wait…